Speech synthesis: Electronic devices

 Handheld electronics featuring speech synthesis began emerging in the 1970s.
 One of the first was the Telesensory Systems Inc. (TSI) Speech+ portable calculator for the blind in 1976.
 Other devices had primarily educational purposes, such as the Speak & Spell toy produced by Texas Instruments in 1978.
 Fidelity released a speaking version of its electronic chess computer in 1979.
 The first video game to feature speech synthesis was the 1980 shoot 'em up arcade game, Stratovox (known in Japan as Speak & Rescue), from Sun Electronics.
 The first personal computer game with speech synthesis was Manbiki Shoujo (Shoplifting Girl), released in 1980 for the PET 2001, for which the game's developer, Hiroshi Suzuki, developed a "zero cross" programming technique to produce a synthesized speech waveform.
 Another early example, the arcade version of Berzerk, also dates from 1980.
 The Milton Bradley Company produced the first multi-player electronic game using voice synthesis, Milton, in the same year.

 In 1976, Computalker Consultants released their CT-1 Speech Synthesizer.
 Designed by D. Lloyd Rice and Jim Cooper, it was an analog synthesizer built to work with microcomputers using the S-100 bus standard.

 Synthesized voices typically sounded male until 1990, when Ann Syrdal, at AT&T Bell Laboratories, created a female voice.

-Kurzweil predicted in 2005 that as the cost-performance ratio caused speech synthesizers to become cheaper and more accessible, more people would benefit from the use of text-to-speech programs.
+Ray Kurzweil predicted in 2005 that as the cost-performance ratio caused speech synthesizers to become cheaper and more accessible, more people would benefit from the use of text-to-speech programs.